Flagsmith/flagsmith/docs/docs/advanced-use/real-time-flags.md

 ### Per-Identity overrides do not trigger an update

-This is being worked on and we hope to release this capability in Q2 2023.
+This is being worked on and we hope to release this capability across all our SDKs in Q4 2023.

 ### Identity Trait updates do not trigger an update

-This is being worked on and we hope to release this capability in Q2 2023.
+This is being worked on and we hope to release this capability across all our SDKs in Q4 2023.

 ## How it works under the hood